RayLuxembourg/estruct/README.md

 # EStruct

-estruct traverses a javascript project and maps all its dependencies and relationships and outputs a JSON which is used to build network visualizations of the project.
+estruct traverses javascript projects and maps all the dependencies and relationships to a JSON. the output can be used to build network visualizations of the project and document the architecture.

 ---